gemfileparser/gemfileparser/README.md

 .
 .}
 ```
-Each dependency object contains the following attributes
+Each dependency object contains the following attributes:
 ```
 name - Name of the gem
 requirement - Version requirement